 Hepatitis is an inflammation, or swelling, of the liver.
 Alcohol, drugs (including street drugs, over-the-counter medications, and prescription medications), poisons, and several viruses can all cause hepatitis.
 Viral hepatitis is the term used for any inflammation of the liver caused by a virus.

 Signs of hepatitis include:

-Approximately half of HIV-negative people clear HCV from their bodies without medical treatment within the first six months of becoming infected.
-For those living with HIV (HIV+), about one in five people will get rid of the virus without treatment.
-The majority of people do not clear HCV and go on to develop chronic infection.
+From 15 to 25 percent of people in the general population clear HCV from their bodies without medical treatment within the first six months of becoming infected.
+The majority of people (75 to 85 percent) do not clear HCV and go on to develop chronic infection.

 HCV is spread in the following ways:

 It is important to note that you cannot get hepatitis C from casual contact with someone (e.g., hugging, kissing, sharing food and drink).
 HCV is also not spread through breast milk.